METRIX IAP

 Individual placement×device rows show strong CPA estimates but Meta's device export creates many low-spend rows.
 Estimates are directional — aggregate sample per device is small.
 Confidence 60%.
 Validation test required before treating as confirmed pocket.

-Audit — Female Data Secondary
+Audit — Female Data Excluded

 ✕